SCHADS Award Compliance

 SCHADS Award compliance built into every roster.

 Automatic SCHADS Award pay calculation for Australian home care and community aged care providers.
-15 classification levels from L1.1 to L8.1.
+Every SACS pay point (L1.1 to L8.3) and Schedule F Home Care Aged Care classification (HCA1–HCA6).
 Penalty rates calculated per 15-minute segment — evening, night, weekend, and public holiday.
 Overtime thresholds, minimum engagement rules, travel allowances, and on-call rates.
 Not a generic payroll bolt-on — built specifically for SCHADS compliance in aged care rostering.

 No credit card required.
 Australian-hosted in Sydney.